mustafa-tola/freelancing-marketplace-project/Readme.md

 **2.** /retrieveBuyers gets all the buyers from the database.

 **3.** /retrieveBuyer/:email gets a single buyer from the database by passing an email(abc@gmail.com) after retrieveBuyer/ to obtain the buyer with the respective email

+**4.** /registerSeller registers a new seller in our database.You have to attach a json object with required fields (email,name,phone,service) and sent to this endpoint to create a new seller in the database

+**5.** /retrieveSellers gets all the sellers from the database.

+**3.** /retrieveSeller/:email gets a single seller from the database by passing an email(abc@gmail.com) after retrieveSeller/ to obtain the seller with the respective email